EnsembleAnalysis

 • if the subkey block is empty, snake models (coil with diameter-encoded weight) are displayed in MMM

-• if the subkey block is empty, coloring is by subset (deselected red, conformational selection gree, induced fit blue, superimposed range grey)
+• if the subkey block is empty, coloring is by subset (deselected red, conformational selection green, induced fit blue, superimposed range grey)

 Download and possibly extract a file from Zenodo without importing an ensemble to MMMx